 - Chicken – Grilled Chicken Sandwich, Chicken Fajita Taco

 - Breakfast – Hash Brown Sticks (see Allergen Note below)

 - Sides – French Fries (see Allergen Note below), Apple Slices

 - Desserts – Fruit Chews

 Other Allergen Notes: Fried items, like the French Fries and Hashbrowns, are cooked in a shared fryer, where cross-contamination with dairy and other allergens may occur.
 Basic burger add-ons like avocado, bacon, and jalapeno do appear to be dairy free, but some of the specialty burgers have additional items containing dairy.
 You might be able to add on one of these toppings to a Whataburger or Justaburger.
-Beyond dairy, wheat, soy, and egg are commonly used in their recipes, and they do have a deep-fried fish sandwich.
+Beyond dairy, wheat, soy, and egg are commonly used in their recipes.
 We didn’t note any nut- or peanut-containing items, but confirm with the company on potential cross-contamination issues, if needed.

 More Details from Whataburger